 Using an augmented subset of the International Phonetic Alphabet (IPA), students will be able to identify, mimic, and transcribe sounds and prosodies in normal human speech and to describe the mechanisms by which a speaker produces these sounds.
 Students will also be introduced to basic techniques of acoustic analysis.
-Offered in Dallas, Texas at Graduate Institute of Applied Linguistics.
-GIAL course number is AL 4302.
+Offered in Dallas, Texas at Dallas International University.
+DIU course number is AL 4302.